 Capital Assistance SchemeOverview

-This program aims to assist non-State schools which are eligible for State government funding to provide, convert, refurbish and upgrade educational facilities or boarding accommodation.
-Its focus is on school needs and the ability of the school community to meet those needs.
+This program aims to provide capital assistance to eligible non-state schools to fund work for educational facilities or boarding accommodationfor students, or residential accommodation for teachers in remote areas of the State.
+The focus of the scheme is on school needs and the ability of the school community to meet those needs.

-Each Capital Assistance Authorities (CAAs) receives and assesses applications for capital assistance from affiliated schools, makes recommendations to the Minister for Education and Training, makes payments to schools, monitors the progress of projects and carries out other functions as set out in the Education (Capital Assistance) Act 1993.
+Each Capital Assistance Authorities (CAA) will receive and assess applications for capital assistance, make recommendations to the Minister, make payments to approved authorities of schools, monitor the progress of projects and carry out other functions as set out in the Education (Capital Assistance) Act 1993

 Please refer to the Guidelines for the allocation of funds and payment details.